 We are working with Little Z on this app.
-I was able to get the whole curriculum on Mother’s Day sale for a $3 in May 2014.
-I have seen it on sale over the years, but haven’t paid to close of attention.
+I was able to get the whole curriculum on Mother’s Day sale for $3 in May 2014.
+I have seen it on sale over the years, but haven’t paid too close attention.

 Now before I go on, I should mention this site is not for parents looking for a quick fix without parent involvement.
 This site requires a parent to sit down and learn with their child.
 It requires the parent to read and filter through a lot of information.
 It also requires parents to order some manipulatives that take FOREVER to get to your mailbox.
 All that being said, the information available on that site is AMAZING.
 It’s just very parent intense.